 The Authority has established four committees:

-The Finance, Audit and Risk Committee was established to assist the Authority in fulfilling its responsibilities relating to:
+The Finance, Audit, Risk and Governance Committee was established to assist the Authority in fulfilling its responsibilities relating to:

 - Financial reporting;